ulnpiper/awstest/README.md

 # awstest
-Test push from PC to AWS
+Test push from PC to AWS.

+Added this statement.